Y0Coss/docs-fork/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 >
 > Keep equipments up-to-date with the latest patches and updates.
 >
-> Also [ANSSI<sup>1</sup> recommends](https://cyber.gouv.fr/publications/recommandations-relatives-ladministration-securisee-des-si) hosting production environments on a separate and dedicated infrastructure, and to keep them isolated from non-production environments such as development and test environments.
+> Also the [ANSSI<sup>1</sup> recommends](https://cyber.gouv.fr/publications/recommandations-relatives-ladministration-securisee-des-si) hosting production environments on a separate and dedicated infrastructure, and keeping them isolated from non-production environments such as development and test environments.
 >

 <sup>1</sup> **A**gence **N**ationale de la **S**écurité des **S**ystèmes d'**I**nformation

 ## Concept elements

 <a name="network-connectivity"></a>

 ### 1 - Network connectivity

 To ensure optimal communication quality between your local site and your SAP infrastructure hosted on OVHcloud, we recommend using OVHcloud Connect.
 This solution offers a secure and high-performance connection between your offices and OVHcloud.
-For more information, please refer to the [OVHcloud Connect](https://www.ovhcloud.com/en-gb/network/ovhcloud-connect/) product page.
+For more information, please refer to the [OVHcloud Connect](/links/network/ovhcloud-connect) product page.

-In addition, a VPN Secure Private Network (VPN-SPN) can be deployed to ensure secure external communication using the IPsec protocol with highest performance between your local site and your SecNumCloud-qualified VMware on OVHcloud infrastructure.
+In addition, a VPN Secure Private Network (VPN-SPN) can be deployed to ensure secure external communication using the IPsec protocol with the highest performance between your local site and your SecNumCloud-qualified VMware on OVHcloud infrastructure.
 For more details about this architecture, refer to our [documentation](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/snc-connectivity-concepts-overview) on this topic.

 Under no circumstances should your SAP environment be accessible from the internet without passing through several filtered gateways and a demilitarised zone (DMZ).

-For SAProuter, used primarily to connect your SAP environment to SAP support, it is preferable to do its installation on a dedicated virtual machine that is not used for any other purpose, in a DMZ.
+For SAProuter, used primarily to connect your SAP environment to SAP support, it is preferable to do its installation on a dedicated virtual machine that is not used for any other purposes, in a DMZ.
 The SAPROUTTAB should be configured with great vigilance.
 However, ANSSI strongly recommends not opening the SecNumCloud environment to external support that is not PAMS-qualified.
 In this scenario, it is best to implement so-called “four-eye” work sessions to have visual control of the actions performed by an internal administrator.

-It is recommended that you install the SAP Web Dispatcher, which is used primarily to publish HTTP(s) services for your SAP environment, on a dedicated virtual machine that is not used for any other purpose, within a DMZ.
-For security reasons, we recommend only enabling HTTPS protocol.
+It is recommended that you install the SAP Web Dispatcher, which is used primarily to publish HTTP(s) services for your SAP environment, on a dedicated virtual machine that is not used for any other purposed, within a DMZ.
+For security reasons, we recommend only enabling the HTTPS protocol.
 The access control lists (ACLs), the authentication manager and the HTTP rewrite manager must be configured with great care.
 Similarly, consider implementing a Web Application Firewall (WAF) to protect your SAP Web Dispatcher from common web attacks, such as SQL injection and cross-site scripting (XSS).

 Regarding connections, it is a good practice to document them exhaustively, to open only the necessary connections and to outsource the associated logs in order to guarantee access to these logs.

 Please note that all communications with an SAP service in SaaS mode, such as SAP Business Technology Platform (SAP BTP) or SAP Analytics Cloud (SAC), are considered to be outside the SecNumCloud-qualified scope.

-[ANSSI recommends](https://cyber.gouv.fr/publications/recommandations-relatives-ladministration-securisee-des-si) that the same ESXi host be used for services within the same trusted zone.
+The [ANSSI recommends](https://cyber.gouv.fr/publications/recommandations-relatives-ladministration-securisee-des-si) that the same ESXi host should be used for services within the same trusted zone.
 It does not recommend running a service located in your DMZ and a service located in your trusted zone, such as your SAP HANA databases on the same ESXi host.

 It is important to regularly review and test your security measures to ensure they are effective and up-to-date.
 Perform regularly:

 - vulnerability assessments;
-- Intrusion tests;
+- intrusion tests;
 - audits on your network configuration and system.

 ### 2 - SAP HANA database